MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/prepare-go-live-dynamics-365-customer-engagement.md

 ﻿---
-title: Go live with customer engagement apps
+title: Prepare for go-live with customer engagement apps
 description: Learn how to prepare for go-live with customer engagement apps by reviewing key activities for go-live readiness, best practices, tips, and common pitfalls to ensure a successful deployment. ms.date: 06/06/2023 ms.topic: conceptual